uasal/uasal.github.io/_posts/2024-04-22_jaren_defense.md

 *Jaren with his in-person thesis committee!
 Left to right: Prof. Daewook Kim, Prof. Ewan Douglas, Dr. Jaren Ashcraft, Prof. Lars Furenlid.
 Not pictured: Prof. Olivier Guyon*

-While he's still around for a few more weeks, we are all going to miss him dearly.
+While he's still around for a few more weeks, we are all going to miss him dearly when he takes off.
 Even though I've only joined the group relatively recently, I could immediately tell how Jaren's positive and welcoming attitude has fostered such a wonderful working environment within UASAL, and this is clearly evident in the efforts some of our group members undertook to make sure his defense was special!
-Postdoc Ramya and grad student Kian went through extra effort to obtain these awesome shirts with the logo of Jaren's open-source package PokE for the entire group, all for us to wear at his defense.
+Postdoc Ramya and grad student Kian went through extra effort to obtain these awesome shirts with the logo of Jaren's open-source package PokE for the entire group to wear at his defense!

 <img src="/assets/PoKE_shirts.jpg" alt="poke shirts" width="800"/>